olyop/game-grid/README.md

 # Game Grid
-A unoffical NBA scheudle viewer
+An unoffical NBA schedule viewer

 ## Setup
 Note: This is a one-page application built with [create-react-app](https://github.com/facebookincubator/create-react-app)